Function for Fitting Integrated Multi-Species Occupancy Models Using Polya-Gamma Latent Variables

 - n.omp.threads

-a positive integer indicating the number of threads to use for SMP parallel processing.
+a positive integer indicating the number of threads to use for SMP parallel processing within chains.
+This will have no impact on model run times for non-spatial models.
 The package must be compiled for OpenMP support.
 For most Intel-based machines, we recommend setting

 n.omp.threads